east-6/alphabetizer/README.md

 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.

+## Note
+The manifest requires you to add 48x48 and 128x128 .PNG icons to the folder.

 ## License

 [MIT License](LICENSE)